dinesh4524/phishnex/README.md

 PhishNex is divided into several core modules, each serving a unique purpose in the user's journey to becoming a "Phish Terminator."

-### 🤖 AI Scan Zone
+### 🤖 Scan Zone

 The heart of PhishNex's defensive capabilities.
-The AI Scan Zone leverages the power of the Google Gemini model to perform real-time threat analysis on user-submitted content.
+The Scan Zone leverages a powerful analysis engine to perform real-time threat analysis on user-submitted content.

 -   **Multi-Mode Analysis:** Users can switch between three distinct modes for targeted analysis:
     -   **URL Scan:** Analyzes web addresses for suspicious domains, SSL certificate issues, and deceptive structures.
     -   **Email Scan:** Scrutinizes email content for common phishing indicators like spoofed sender addresses, generic greetings, urgent language, and malicious links.
     -   **Message Scan:** Focuses on "smishing" (SMS phishing) tactics, such as URL shorteners, fake delivery notices, and prize scams.
--   **Detailed Reporting:** The AI returns a clear verdict (`Safe`, `Suspicious`, or `Phishing`), a confidence score, a list of specific reasons for its conclusion, and actionable security tips.
+-   **Detailed Reporting:** The analysis engine returns a clear verdict (`Safe`, `Suspicious`, or `Phishing`), a confidence score, a list of specific reasons for its conclusion, and actionable security tips.

 ### 🧠 Interactive Awareness Zone (Learn)